MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-16/README.md

     - `model-XGBoost.ipynb`: This notebook implements an XGBoost model
     - `test.ipynb`: This notebook created a test dataset with all features in training data and an empty rental prices column.

+**Essential code**
+1. models: including models, evaluation and plots
+2. Analysis: contains notebooks related to specific analytical tasks

+Note: there are many assumptions made in external and internal dataset.

 **External Data Resources**